 to 8.2 percent, down from 8.3 percent in February.

-The report casts doubt over the ability of the United States
+The report cast doubts on the ability of the United States

 to help boost the global economy as Europe's debt crisis